 IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
+The Company continues to evaluate the impact of IFRS 9; however, based on the evaluation performed to date, the Company does not anticipate the standard to have a material impact on the consolidated financial statements upon adoption.

-Notes to the Financial Statements (Expressed in Canadian dollars) Year-ended October 31, 2016
+Notes to the Financial Statements (Expressed in Canadian dollars) Year-ended October 31, 2017